Why Does My Dog Have Bad Breath?

 Are you feeding your dog canned food?
 It is a proven fact that dry dog food is better for a dogs oral hygiene because it does not stick to the teeth the same way that wet canned food does.

-Last but not least if your dog spends a bunch of time outside you need to make sure that it hasn’t developed a nasty habit of eating dead birds or maybe even dead squirrels or other dead little animals.
+Last but not least if your dog spends a bunch of time outside you need to make sure that it hasn’t developed a nasty habit of eating dead birds or maybe even dead squirrels/possums or any other small critter.
 Rotting flesh can easily cause your dog to have bad breath.

 So if your dog develops bad breath and you can not seem to find a logical source for the odor it just may be time for a visit to your vet for a dental checkup.

-I always give my Dog (a golden lab) burnt toast with Vegemite on it, it helps keep their teeth clean and breath nicer.
+I always give my Dog (a golden lab) burnt toast with “Vegemite” on it, it helps keep her teeth clean and breath smelling less like a dog.